kind2511/TourRoutes/README.md

-# TurRuter
+# TourRoutes

-Welcome to TurRuter!
+Welcome to TourRoutes!
 This project is developed by group5 for PROG2052 at NTNU.

+This application lets the user create their own tour routes.
+The users of the application can then decide wheter or not to publish their routes so that other users can use them as well.

 ## Table of Contents